-In most private companies, the owners have the discretion over the amount of salaries and allowances that they draw from the company accounts.
+In most private companies, the owners have discretion over the amount of salaries and allowances that they draw from the company accounts.
 Also, the owners may decide to pay their personal expenses through the company accounts.
 Such expenditures may include travel allowances, internet costs, entertainment, vehicle, fuel, etc. These costs reduce the net revenue of the company.
 When selling the company, appraisers must add back these expenses to the company earnings.

 Extraordinary events refer to unusual gains or losses that materially affect the company’s finances.
 Also, an event is classified as extraordinary if it is not part of the day-to-day operations of the company.
-These events may comprise material storm damage, regulatory or tax rulings, lawsuits, costs of implementing a new production system, restructuring costs, sale of assets, etc. Such events have a significant impact on a company’s profitability and should be explained separately.
+These events may be comprised of material storm damage, regulatory or tax rulings, lawsuits, costs of implementing a new production system, restructuring costs, sale of assets, etc. Such events have a significant impact on a company’s profitability and should be explained separately.

-Detailed explanations of extraordinary items appearing in the financial statements should be included in the notes to the annual report, and in SEC filing 10-K submitted to the US Securities and Exchange Commission.
+Detailed explanations of extraordinary items appearing in the financial statements should be included in the notes to the annual report, and in the SEC filing 10-K submitted to the US Securities and Exchange Commission.

 These events should be treated differently in the financial statements.
 The one-time/non-recurring items should be recorded under the operating expenses in the income statement, while the extraordinary items should be recorded after the net income figure.
 The management should provide an additional explanation to these events in the Management Discussions and Analysis.

 Thank you for reading CFI’s guide to Normalization.
 To keep learning and advancing your career, these CFI resources will be a big help: